 Washing in cold water is still an energy-efficient way of washing, but using solar hot water in your washing machine for warm-to-hot washes can save a significant amount of electricity and carbon emissions.

-- Hot water entering the machine must be no hotter than 60°C, so a tempering valve may be needed for solar hot water heaters if there isn't a temperature controller already fitted, and
+- Hot water entering the machine must be no hotter than 60°C, so a tempering valve may be needed for solar hot water heaters if there isn't a temperature controller already fitted.

-- Using hot water for rinsing can cause more creasing, so it's not generally recommended.
+- Using hot water for rinsing can cause creases to set more readily, so it's not generally recommended.